nawabahmadreshi/documentation/pages/features/revenue-analytics.md

 ## 1. Tracking purchase events in the SDK

 The first step to powerful, granular revenue tracking is ensuring that SDKs track purchase events.
-We have dedicated SDK methods for tracking purchases with revenue.
-Be sure to include `revenue` anytime you track a purchase event.
+(We are deprecating old SDK methods for tracking purchases with revenue.)
+Be sure to include the field `revenue` anytime you track a purchase.
 All other fields are optional but may be used in the future to provide additional insights.

 {% if page.ios %}